doctrine/phpcr-odm-documentation/en/reference/introduction.rst

     }

 If you are familiar with Doctrine ORM, this code should look pretty familiar to you.
-The only important difference are the hierarchy related annotations Parent, Name and Children.
+The only important difference are the hierarchy related annotations ParentDocument, Name and Children.
 In PHPCR, data is stored in trees.
 Every document has a parent and its own name.
 The id is built from this structure, resulting in path strings.
 The recommended way to generate the id is by assigning a name and a parent to the document.
 See the section on identifier